amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Click on **Subscribe to Orders topic** to subscribe to the Orders SNS topic.
 You'll see a pop-up saying "pending confirmation" confirming the subscription has been submitted.

+Here's an example:

 ![SNS Subscription](images/03-alb-sns-sub.png)

 *Note: Your ALB endpoint will be unique*

 Navigate to the CloudWatch Logs dashboard and review the latest log stream for the monolith log group.
-You should see logs corresponding to orders being processed along with GET requests in your log stream.
+You should see logs corresponding to order proessing along with GET requests in your log stream.
 The GET requests are the ALB health checks.

 ![CloudWatch Logs Confirmation](images/03-logs-confirm.png)